 Chasehealth Rehab and Residential Care is an average-sized non-profit nursing home located in New Berlin, New York.
-Sporting an overall rating of B-, this is a respectable facility.
+Sporting an overall rating of C, this is a respectable facility.
 You could certainly do worse than this nursing home.
-We were also pleased to discover that this place received consistently decent grades in all of the other areas we looked at.
-More information about these categories can be found below.
+This nursing home did not meet our expectations in all of our categories, but it didn't receive any terrible grades either.
+Additional information about its category grades can be found below.

 Chasehealth Rehab and Residential Care

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on New Berlin senior living options.Get Pricing

 - Has Resident Council